Law extending bar hours for World Cup passes despite Greens opposition

 The only debate of the bill was during its second reading.

-On Monday, Prime Minister Jacinda Ardern confirmed that Cabinet had given the green light to the extension of bars opening hours during the Rugby World Cup.
+On Monday, Prime Minister Jacinda Ardern confirmed Cabinet had given the green light to the extension of bars' opening hours during the Rugby World Cup.

 The Government introduced the legislation to Parliament this afternoon.